A Chiastic Reconfiguration Of Zechariah 1-6

 We color-code the chiastic units of the original text (NIV) below for easy visual identification using: red for Period 1, blue for Period 2 and green for Period 3.

 Zechariah 1 8 During the night I had a vision, and there before me was a man mounted on a red horse.
 He was standing among the myrtle trees in a ravine.
-Behind him were red, piebald [a] and white horses.
+Behind him were red, brown and white horses.

 9 I asked, “What are these, my lord?”